 After his death, his wife gave seven undisclosed interviews during which she spoke about her husband’s involvement in the Cuban Missille Crisis; her role as First Lady; the president's plan for a second term and family and married life in the White House.

-To mark the 50 anniversary of the Kennedy administration, the family are releasing both the interview transcripts and the original audio recordings.
+To mark the 50 anniversary of the Kennedy administration, the family released both the interview transcripts and the original audio recordings.